dwettstein/PowerShellStuff/Guides/PowerShell_Quick_Style_Guide.md

         ```
 - Start all scripts or functions with `[CmdletBinding()]`.
     ```powershell
     function Invoke-HttpRequest {
         [CmdletBinding()]
         param (
             # ...
     ```
-- Follow either the _Stroustrup_ or the _One True Brace Style (1TBS or OTBS)_ brace style
-    - Write the opening brace always on the same line and the closing brace on a new line!
+- Follow either the _Stroustrup_ or the _One True Brace Style (1TBS or OTBS)_ brace style.
+Write the opening brace always on the same line and the closing brace on a new line!
     ```powershell
     function Invoke-HttpRequest {
         # ...